bfollington/GDXPunk/README.md

     //Load all entities with Z-Layer 2
-    //GDXPunk uses Entity Lookup dictionary classes to decode the information add(ogmo.loadEntityLayer("entities", 2, new TestEntityLookup()));
+    //GDXPunk uses Entity Lookup dictionary classes to decode the information
+    //If you wanted to, you can write your own clever lookup using reflection! add(ogmo.loadEntityLayer("entities", 2, new TestEntityLookup()));

 Input Management